mrd0ll4r/tbomb/README.md

 - Pre-allocated packets (performance)
 - can reuse connection IDs (much like HTTP keepalive)
+- reports what errors occurred, and how many of them
 - random peer IDs
 - random infohashes
 - checks transaction IDs